njokdan/njokdan/README.md

 ### About Me

 Hi, I'm Daniel Njoku.
-I'm a passionate developer with a strong background in technical support engineering.
+I'm a passionate software/cloud/AI Engineer with a strong background in technical support engineering.
 I love building innovative solutions and collaborating with others to create something amazing.

 ### Projects